-Previously, the ultrasound contrast agent has only been approved for an adult echocardiogram, liver ultrasonography, and urinary tract ultrasonography in pediatric patients with vesicoureteral reflux.
+Previously, the ultrasound contrast agent was only approved for an adult echocardiogram, liver ultrasonography, and urinary tract ultrasonography in pediatric patients with vesicoureteral reflux.
 The FDA approved ultrasound contrast agents for echocardiograms in pediatric patients in December 2019.
 Radiation exposure, contrast agent toxicity, and the requirement for sedation are all risks associated with pediatric contrast CT/MRI.
 Because ultrasound is a simple, radiation-free, less noisy, and highly patient-friendly imaging modality, it can address these difficulties.

 As a result of the approval of ultrasound contrast agents for use in pediatric patients, the market is likely to develop at a healthy rate over the forecast period.
 Also, market growth is expected to be aided by the rising incidence of congenital cardiac disease.
-Congenital cardiac disease affects around one out of every hundred children.
+The congenital cardiac disease affects around one out of every hundred children.

 For example, Siemens Healthineers' Acuson Sequoia ultrasound system features BioAcoustic imaging technology, which extends the life of the contrast agent, allowing the sonologist more time to see incidental lesions.
 Also, the gadget has a contrast pulse sequence technology that delivers outstanding flash and tissue suppressions, resulting in high-resolution contrast images.

-The global contrast enhanced ultrasound market share has been classified based on the product, type, end-use, and regions.
+The global contrast-enhanced ultrasound market share has been classified based on the product, type, end-use, and regions.

-The equipment segment is expected to dominate the global market of contrast enhanced ultrasound, and it is projected to reach USD 621.25 million by 2030, registering a CAGR of 4.55% during the forecast.
-CEUS workflow has been simplified due to the advent of new ultrasound devices with transducer technology and nonlinear imaging techniques, driving the market growth of contrast enhanced ultrasound.
+The equipment segment is expected to dominate the global market of contrast-enhanced ultrasound and is registering a CAGR of ~4.55% during the forecast.
+CEUS workflow has been simplified due to the advent of new ultrasound devices with transducer technology and nonlinear imaging techniques, driving the market growth of contrast-enhanced ultrasound.

+The non-targeted segment is expected to dominate the global market of contrast-enhanced ultrasound and is registering a CAGR of ~4.65% during the forecast.
 Because it is the most popular method of CEUS imaging, all of the ultrasonic contrast agents that have been approved are non-targeted.
 They're usually employed to improve diagnostic sensitivity, determine blood volume and flow in the target location, and distinguish between malignant and benign liver tumors.
 Thus, the growing adoption of the non-targeted segment is expected to drive the market over the forecast period.